-The preparation of Grupo Nutresa's Condensed Consolidated Financial Statements requires that management must make judgments, accounting estimates, and assumptions that impact the amount of income and expenses, assets, and liabilities, and related disclosures, as well as, the disclosure of contingent liabilities, at the close of the reporting period.
+The preparation of Grupo Nutresa's Condensed Consolidated Interim Financial Statements requires that management must make judgments, accounting estimates, and assumptions that impact the amount of income and expenses, assets, and liabilities, and related disclosures, as well as, the disclosure of contingent liabilities, at the close of the reporting period.
 The Group bases its assumptions and estimates, considering all parameters available, at the time of preparation of these Consolidated Financial Statements.
 In this regard, the uncertainty of assumptions and estimates could impact future results, that could require significant adjustments to the book amounts of the assets or liabilities impacted.

-In applying Grupo Nutresa's accounting policies, Management has made the following judgments and estimates, which have significant impact on the amounts recognized in these Consolidated Interim Financial Statements:
+In applying Grupo Nutresa's accounting policies, Management has made the following judgments and estimates, which have significant impact on the amounts recognized in these Condensed Consolidated Interim Financial Statements:

-- Assessment of the existence of impairment indicators, for assets, goodwill, and asset valuation, to determine the existence of impairment losses (financial and non-financial assets) - Assumptions used in the actuarial calculation of post-employment and long-term obligations with employees - Useful life and residual values of property, plant and equipment and intangibles - Suppositions used to calculate the fair value of financial instruments - Determination of the existence of financial or operating leases, based on the transfer of risks and benefits of the leased assets - Recoverability of deferred tax assets - Determination of control, significant influence, or joint control over an investment
+- · Choose, appropriately, the models, and assumptions, for the measurement of the expected credit loss. - Establish groups of similar financial assets, in order to measure the expected credit loss. - Determination of the compliance time of performance obligations. - Assessment of the existence of impairment indicators, for assets, goodwill, and asset valuation, to determine the existence of impairment losses (financial and non-financial assets) - · Assumptions used in the actuarial calculation of post-employment and long-term obligations with employees - · Useful life and residual values of property, plant and equipment and intangibles - · Suppositions used to calculate the fair value of financial instruments - Determination of the existence of financial or operating leases, based on the transfer of risks and benefits of the leased assets - Recoverability of deferred tax assets - · Determination of control, significant influence, or joint control over an investment

-Judgments and estimates, used by the management of Grupo Nutresa, in the preparation of the Condensed Consolidated Interim Financial Statements, for the three-month period between January 1st and March 31st of 2018, do not differ significantly from those realized at the yearend close of the previous period, that is, December 31, 2017.
+Judgments and estimates, used by the management of Grupo Nutresa, in the preparation of the Condensed Consolidated Interim Financial Statements, for the three-month period between April 1st and June 30st of 2018, do not differ significantly from those realized at the yearend close of the previous period, that is, December 31, 2017.